absmach/magistrala-docs/docs/kubernetes.md

 kubectl logs <pod-name> -n mg
 ```

-### Interacting with Magistrala Services After Deployment
+### Interacting with SuperMQ Services After Deployment

-Once you have successfully deployed Magistrala, there are three primary ways you can interact with its services:
+Once you have successfully deployed SuperMQ, there are three primary ways you can interact with its services:

 - web-based User Interface (UI)
-- Magistrala CLI tool (learn more in the [CLI Documentation](https://docs.magistrala.abstractmachines.fr/cli/))
+- SuperMQ CLI tool (learn more in the [CLI Documentation](https://docs.magistrala.abstractmachines.fr/cli/))
 - HTTP API Clients (e.g., cURL, Postman)

 The ingress-nginx-controller handles the routing for your deployed services using Kubernetes Ingress resources.
-To interact with your Magistrala UI or any other service exposed through this load balancer, the first step is to retrieve the Public IP address of this load balancer.
+To interact with your SuperMQ UI or any other service exposed through this load balancer, the first step is to retrieve the Public IP address of this load balancer.

 You can usually find this IP address in your DigitalOcean dashboard under the "Networking" or "Load Balancers" section, or by using the following command in your terminal: